Autodesk Fusion | 3D CAD, CAM, CAE, & PCB Cloud-Based Software | Autodesk

 How to buy

-Autodesk Fusion is a cloud-based 3D modeling, CAD, CAM, CAE, and PCB software platform for product design and manufacturing.
+Autodesk Fusion is a cloud-based 3D modelling, CAD, CAM, CAE and PCB software platform for product design and manufacturing.

 Save time and money and get quality parts out the door faster

-Design and make products with parametric, freeform, direct, and surface 3D modeling tools.
+Design and make products with parametric, freeform, direct and surface 3D modelling tools.

-Reduce the impact of design and engineering changes with centralized collaboration and simulations.
+Reduce the impact of design and engineering changes with centralised collaboration and simulations.

 Import and edit designs with CAD data translators for 50+ file types using integrated CAD/CAM.